Passenger railroad car: Sleeping car

 Often called "sleepers" or "Pullman cars" (after the main American operator), these cars provide sleeping arrangements for passengers travelling at night.
 Early models were divided into sections, where coach seating converted at night into semi-private berths.
-More modern interiors are normally partitioned into separate bedroom compartments for passengers.
-The beds are designed in such a way that they either roll or fold out of the way or convert into seats for daytime use.
-Compartments vary in size; some are large enough for only a bed, while others resemble efficiency apartments including bathrooms.
+Modern interiors are typically partitioned into separate bedroom compartments for passengers.
+The beds are designed to roll out of the way, fold out of the way, or convert into seats for daytime use.
+Compartments vary in size; some are large enough for only a bed, while others resemble efficiency apartments, including bathrooms.

 In China, sleeping cars still serve as major travel classes in long-range rail transport.
-The classes of sleeping cars include hard sleeper (YW) with six bunks per compartment, soft sleeper (RW) typically with four bunks, deluxe soft sleeper (GRW) typically with two bunks.
+The classes of sleeping cars include hard sleeper (YW) with six bunks per compartment, soft sleeper (RW) typically with four bunks, and deluxe soft sleeper (GRW) typically with two bunks.

 Trailer car

 A similar car which was usually found in DMUs, EMUs, and locomotive-hauled passenger trainsets.
 They also generally intermediate cars within the consist and sometimes have driving control facilities.
-They may carry auxiliary equipment (E.g. the braking system, air conditioning, etc.) where space is limited.
+They may carry auxiliary equipment (e.g., the braking system, air conditioning, etc.) where space is limited.